Starting today, patrons will be treated to a cup of hospitality from Laurel's Hometown Cafe.

 "We have a team of military veterans, highly-skilled professional along with volunteers," Hirsch said.

-Page 2 of 2 - The event Saturday will have a mission aircraft, a flight simulator, aircraft flights with our aviators, a fire department 'smoke house,' EMS ambulance, Helicopter Medevac Team, classic airplanes and cars.
+The event Saturday will have a mission aircraft, a flight simulator, aircraft flights with our aviators, a fire department 'smoke house,' EMS ambulance, Helicopter Medevac Team, classic airplanes and cars.
 Food will also be available.

 Those in attendance will have the chance to enter to win a classic Fender Stratocaster, gift baskets and gift certificates.